-The City has a number of properties which are used by a range of community organisations, sport and recreation clubs or associations, government agencies and commercial entities through a lease, licence, management agreement or other similar arrangement.
+The City has a number of properties which are used by a range of community organisations, sport and recreation clubs or associations, government agencies and commercial entities through a lease, licence or other similar arrangement.
 This policy sets the overarching principles within which management of these properties occurs.

-The City is committed to providing a fair, consistent and transparent approach to the leasing, licencing and management of City properties.
+The City is committed to providing a fair, consistent and transparent approach to the leasing and licencing of City properties.
 The City acknowledges that there are a range of tenants and uses, many of which provide valued community benefits.